I offer the exceptional to draw out the best

 Performing Artist: “Kelli O’Hara in Concert" with Music Director Dan Lipton, pianist

-Performing Artists: Timo Andres, Aaron Diehl and Jenny Lin, performing “Phillip Glass, Selected Etudes”, produced by The Glass House Foundation
+Performing Artists: Timo Andres, Aaron Diehl and Jenny Lin, “Phillip Glass, Selected Etudes”, produced by The Glass House Foundation

 Recording Studio Piano Technician for: Henry Hey, American keyboardist, songwriter, producer, arranger and musical director